Limit users than can reference and fix issues in commit messages

 Hence, commit messages containing "fixes #xyz" from another repository wouldn't mess with the current project, because they are not linked to a Redmine user.

-#3 Updated by Benoit Duffez almost 6 years ago
+#3 Updated by Benoit Duffez over 6 years ago

 Actually the proposed behavior in #13762 perfectly matches what's described in this issue:

 My solution is to add three configuratoin options to the repos.

 Allow altering of tickets through commit messages

 Allow system wide altering of tickets through commit messages